lukasz-glen/ERC721id16/README.md

 There are two implementations, ERC721id16LazyMint and ERC721BatchMint.
 But you can create your own.
 Both implementation assumes that a total supply is given at the constructor.

-## ERC721 Mini

-This is not id16 concept as the name of this repo suggests.